peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/README.md

 Enable the squid service to start automatically when the system boots:
 - systemctl enable squid

 Check if squid is running:
-- ps -e | grep squid
 - systemctl status squid

 ### Verification Steps